 If you don’t invest, you are GUARANTEED to lose money.
 We are entering a period of rising inflation due to our country’s debt and rising oil and gas prices (which raise the price of our clothes, food, fuel, and everything else).

-If you “invested” all of your savings in that 1.15% CD, the value of your money would actually decline by over 4% in a year using the new inflation measures or 8% using those old.
+In fact, inflation has been increasing.
+And it’s getting worse.
+If you “invested” all of your savings in a 2% rate CD, the value of your money would actually declined by over 5% in the last year.

 Accepting a guaranteed loss like that is not only risky, it’s a little bit crazy.
 While your peers who got over the fear of investing enjoyed 5%, 7%, or even 10%+ annualized returns over the years, you lost money.